Azure/azure-rest-api-specs/specification/codesigning/data-plane/readme.md

 ### Basic Information

-These are the global settings for the Azure.CodeSigning.
+These are the global settings for the Azure.Developer.Signing.

 ```yaml
 openapi-type: data-plane